 · Acquiring and leveraging anonymous data for data science and research is not possible.

 Lifemesh provides a health solution that solves these problems.
 It provides authorized family members and medical professionals a secure way to understand the health of their loved ones, view upcoming appointments, and obtain alerts when there are imminent dangers to their health.

 Lifemesh offers a solution for Healthcare Professionals with secure access to patient details and logging of vitals during examinations.
 Medical professionals benefit from a combined view of all of their patients’ measures allowing better decisions.
-Everyone benefits from analysis of the combination of all of this data in an anonymized way, so that we may develop new studies from rich data and predict the development of new conditions with better confidence than ever before.
+Everyone benefits from the analysis of the combined data in an anonymized way, so that we may develop new studies from rich data and predict the development of new conditions with better confidence than ever before.